bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 2: 00:14:53

 Yeah, and that's exactly the third algorithm I came up with.
-I will have to read my own work again to understand what I did because it's, I think, two years now that I was working on it.
+I will have to read my own work again to understand what I did because two years now that I was working on it.
 But I had a third version of the algorithm which was working without knowing all the outputs.
 So for each, everybody needs to know all the inputs, but each participant only needs to know his own outputs.